py-gang/daybook-sergeyvolkovsky/README.md

 ## Git Basics
 * Working With Remotes were new for me
 * Tagging, Branching, Merging were familiar but I have seen them at a different angle
-* Git Remotes were not easy
+* Merge conflicts were not easy